Conceptualizing & Preparing

 - Create a thorough questionnaire relating to the organization’s mission, fundraising goals, programs, and the study’s goals.
 Questions need to use language that avoids the suggestion of questionable feasibility, necessity, or success.

-4. What would inspire you to want to be a major donor for
+- 4. What would inspire you to want to be a major donor for such an effort?

 The Planning Study: Implementation